-There are a few times in every year when we embark on an adventurous activity that has me questioning my sanity.
+There are a few times every year when we embark on an adventurous activity that has me questioning my sanity.
 I am not typically a thrill-seeker, yet I find myself saying yes to such activities, giving little thought to it until I am faced with it.
 This was one of those times.

 And it’s only in the months following that I fully appreciate the uniqueness and gratification from such an experience.
-(Most likely because the memories of being scared have passed and now I’d jump back in and do it again.)
+(Most likely because of the memories of being scared to have passed and now I’d jump back in and do it again.)

 Playing tour guide

 We had an exceptional year, without question, and the best part about it was my Mom.
-With my Aunt, she made her first overseas trip to visit us in Turkey and Greece, and to be able to introduce her my favourite country and our way of life was more remarkable then I can say.
+With my Aunt, she made her first overseas trip to visit us in Turkey and Greece, and to be able to introduce her to my favourite country and our way of life was more remarkable then I can say.
 I hope to do it again.

 A history lesson